 Stay on the forefront of change

-‘Change is a constant’ became leaders’ mantra throughout the pandemic.
-But as we shift to operate in the change paradigm of inflation, interest rate fluctuations, and geopolitical uncertainty, we can be certain that the next decade will be won by the leaders who don’t just weather storms, but lead organisations to success through them.
+"Change is a constant" became leaders’ mantra throughout the pandemic.
+But as we shift to operate in the change paradigm of inflation, interest rate fluctuations, and geopolitical uncertainty, we can be certain that the next decade will be won by the leaders who don’t just weather storms, but lead organizations to success through them.

 SEI thrives in change.
 We take technology thinking and iterative approaches and embody them in how we show up every day.
-At SEI, we believe we must have a willingness to fail fast and learn, be transparent, and accept that we’re all on a journey.
+We believe we must have a willingness to fail fast and learn, be transparent, and accept that we’re all on a journey.
 But this is often easier said than done.